-To Match or Not To Match
+To Match or Not to Match

 Why match?
 Most clients feel more comfortable discussing psychological problems with someone of the same ethnic and racial background, and they may answer questions about symptoms more accurately when matched.
 Ethnic minority clients may perceive their counseling experience to be more effective when they are with someone who has a native understanding of their culture.
 Matching has been shown to strengthen the therapeutic alliance and improve retention.

 Why not match?
 Cultural matching is not always possible due to a lack of availability of a clinician of the same ethnicity as the client.
-Also, it may not be desirable from client’s perspective if the client feels the choice is being made for them due to race.
-Further, a client might not want a person of their own ethnicity for various reasons, for example, they may not be adhering to their group’s cultural traditions and so may worry about judgment from someone from the same ethnic group.
+Also, it may not be desirable from the client’s perspective if the client feels the choice is being made for them due to race.
+Further, a client might not want a person of their own ethnicity for various reasons; for example, they may not be adhering to their group’s cultural traditions and so may worry about judgment from someone from the same ethnic group.
 Furthermore, unmatched dyads provide an opportunity for expanded awareness and greater cross-cultural understanding in both the client and therapist.

 Ethnic Identity in Therapy

-The figure below illustrates how racial identity can impact the rapport and trust between the therapist and a client of color, based on stage of identity development in the client.
+The figure below illustrates how racial identity can impact the rapport and trust between the therapist and a client of color, based on the stage of identity development in the client.

 This analysis does not take into account the more complex picture of what may occur between client and therapist when a therapist is also struggling with his or her own identity development.
 For example, a Black therapist in an early stage of racial identity development may feel hostility toward a Black client, resulting in distancing and an unsuccessful therapeutic alliance.
 A White therapist in an early stage may become upset and defensive when confronted with racially charged material from a client of color.
-Assumptions should not be made about goodness of fit based on race in advance of an assessment of racial identity development in both the client and therapist.
+Assumptions should not be made about the fit based on race in advance of an assessment of racial identity development in both the client and therapist.
 That being said, there is very little research on how these models of racial identity development impact the therapeutic relationship, but for an interesting theoretical model see Helms (1984).